Louis Flower

-Louis Christopher Chukwuemeka Flower (born 6 October 2004) is an English professional footballer who plays as a forward for club Crawley Town.
+Louis Christopher Chukwuemeka Flower (born 6 October 2004) is an English professional footballer who plays as a forward for Woking on loan from club Crawley Town.

 Career

-Early career

 Having started with the Cambridge United academy, he joined Chelsea at under-13s level.
 On 1 September 2023, Flower joined the Brighton & Hove Albion academy.
 In January 2025, Flower joined National League club Gateshead on loan for the remainder of the season.
 Shortly after joining however, he suffered an injury in his fourth appearance, ending his time with the club.

-Crawley Town

 On 4 July 2025, Flower joined League Two club Crawley Town on a one-year deal, following his release from the Brighton academy.
+On 9 February 2026, Flower joined National League side Woking on loan for the remainder of the campaign.
+Unfortunately his appearances at Woking were hindered by injury and he returned to Crawley at the end of the season.